 In traditional marketing, the user will still receive emails but they will not be relevant, targeted and personalized.
 Moreover, these emails are manually driven.

 In our example above, the user will receive a triggered email informing them about an item in their cart.
-Few days later, they will get a 25% discount on the product.
+A few days later, they will get a 25% discount on the product.

 Marketing automation enables trigger-driven, behavior-based emails that you create in advance — saving you time, energy, and heaps of money.
 This makes an email more personal, relevant, and timely — which is at the core of email marketing.